wolfmathias/wildwish-app/README.md

 # Start the server

-Run `rails server` in the terminal to start the server.
+The server is started by the command `rails server`.
+Use the '-p' flag to specify which port to run on.
+The local development build of the React App is pulling the API from port 3001.

+`rails server -p 3001`

 Resources can be accessed as an API using RESTful routes ('/animals', '/wishes/active', etc).
 The routes for this branch ('js-concept-backend') are:

 GET '/wishes/active'
 POST '/wishes/:id/reset_donations'